International and Aboriginal Language Programs and Courses

 Second Language and Culture Courses The primary entry points for students beginning the study of second language and cultural courses will be Grade 4, Grade 7 or Grade 10.
 Some elementary schools may begin in Kindergarten or in Grade 1.
 Some senior high schools may offer courses for students beginning second language and cultural courses if the numbers warrant and in accordance with district regulations.
 Grade 7 entry points for specific languages will be at school sites, and implemented in consultation with the Institute for Innovation in Second Language Education (IISLE).

-EXEMPTIONS It is the intention of the District language policy to provide opportunity for all students to learn a second language:
+EXEMPTIONS The intention of the District language policy is to provide opportunity for all students to learn a second language.
+However, the District also recognizes that there may be instances when the educational best interests of a student could warrant an exemption from the second language requirement.

 Bilingual Programs To successfully complete the learner outcomes of a bilingual program, students should have access to the following percentage of instructional time in the target language: